purpleclay/dns53/docs/configure/iam.md

 # IAM Permissions

-Limited access to Route53 and EC2 is required for `dns53` to work.
+Access to Route53 and EC2 is required for `dns53` to work.
 Your IAM persona must have the following permissions granted:

 ```json
 {